gumaerc-testorg/15.071-spring-2017/content/pages/linear-regression/assignment-2/reading-test-scores.md

 Which binary variables will be included in the regression model?
 (Select all that apply.)

-Exercise 9

-&nbsp;raceethAmerican Indian/Alaska Native&nbsp;
+ raceethAmerican Indian/Alaska Native

-&nbsp;raceethAsian&nbsp;

-&nbsp;raceethBlack&nbsp;

-&nbsp;raceethHispanic&nbsp;
+ raceethAsian

+ raceethBlack

+ raceethHispanic

-&nbsp;raceethMore than one race&nbsp;
+ raceethMore than one race

-&nbsp;raceethNative Hawaiian/Other Pacific Islander&nbsp;
+ raceethNative Hawaiian/Other Pacific Islander

-&nbsp;raceethWhite&nbsp;

-Explanation

-We create a binary variable for each level except the reference level, so we would create all these variables except for raceethWhite.

-CheckShow Answer
+ raceethWhite

 ## Problem 2.3 - Example unordered factors